pure-data/pd-lib-builder/tips-tricks.md

 #### macOS fat libs ####

 Most versions of macOS can produce "fat libs" with multiple architectures in the same binary.
-Set the `make-lib-fat` switch to "yes" to trigger a fat build, either in a makefile or on the commandline:
+Set the `make-multi-arch` switch to "yes" to trigger a fat build, either in a makefile or on the commandline:

-    make make-lib-fat=yes
+    make make-multi-arch=yes

 Makefile.pdlibbuilder will try to deduce the supported architectures depending upon the version of Xcode (or it's commandline tools) found: